 Introduction

 This document specifies a set of checks that producers of S-101 Electronic Navigational Chart (ENC) validation tools must implement in their validation software.
 Validation software is used to ensure that S-101 ENC data are compliant with the S-101 Product Specification.
-The initial list of checks for S-101 was compiled by the IHO S-100 Project Team for the IHO.
-This list of checks derives from validation checks for S-57 ENCs defined in IHO S-58 (ENC Validation Checks), which were provided by a number of hydrographic offices and software companies.
+The initial list of checks for S-101 was compiled by the S-101 Project Team for the IHO.
+This list of checks derives in part from validation checks for S-57 ENCs defined in IHO S-58 (ENC Validation Checks), which were provided by a number of hydrographic offices and software companies, in part from S-57 ENC checks modified to reflect S-101 requirements instead of S-57 requirements, and in part from newly developed checks based on new requirements in S-101.

 The checks listed in this document are product-specific.
 They supplement but do not replace the generic S-100 validation checks applicable to all S-100 products which are defined in a separate IHO publication (S-158:100 – Universal Hydrographic Model Validation Checks).